MatiasDallavia/Electronic_Components_Ecomerce/README.md

    (cd frontend/ && npm install)
    ```

-4. Create an .env.dev file in root and add the following
+4. Create an .env file in root and add the following
    ```env
       #paypal
       #Add your paypal sandbox credentials here.
 Not doing doing so will make